A Log PSS morphism with applications to Lagrangian embeddings: Dilations and Applications

+\begin{lem} The only spherical space forms $Q$ such that $|\pi_1(Q)|$ is not divisible by $3$ and $|H_1(Q)| \leq 2$ are $S^3$ and $\mathbb{R}P^3.$ \end{lem} \begin{proof} This statement is obvious if one restricts to lens spaces.
+The general case follows from the classification of spherical space forms; see Theorem 2.2 of \cite{MR2484716} for a table listing the fundamental groups of all spherical space forms which are not lens spaces.
+In particular, inspecting this classification shows that all of the space forms (other than lens spaces) such that $|\pi_1(Q)|$ is not divisible by 3 are ``prism manifolds."
+There are two types of prism manifolds.
+The first type have fundamental group for some $n \geq 1$.
+The abelianization ($=H_1(Q)$) of $Q_{4n}$ has order 4 (see the beginning of Section 3 of \emph{loc. cit.}).
+In the second case, the fundamental group is for some $k \geq 2, n \geq 0$.
+As discussed in Section 5.2 of \emph{loc. cit.}, the abelianization of $B_{2^{k}(2n+1)}$ has order $2^k>2.$ \end{proof}

 \begin{proof}[Proof of Proposition \ref{unknottedness}] Form a Polterovich surgery $Q$ of $\tilde{S}_1$ and $\tilde{S}_2$, which as we have seen will be an exact, orientable Lagrangian.
-If both knots are non-trivial, then $Q$ contains an incompressible torus, so it follows that at least one of the knots is the unknot.
+If both knots are non-trivial, then $Q$ contains an incompressible torus and is irreducible by Proposition 2.3 of \cite{Hedden}.
+Lemma \ref{lem: laginW} shows that the only possible irreducible Lagrangians in $W_1$ are spherical space forms.
+As none of the spherical space forms contain an incompressible torus,\footnote{For instance because an incompressible torus gives rise to an injective map $\pi_1(T^2) \to \pi_1(Q).$} it follows that at least one of the knots is the unknot.
 Without a loss of generality we can assume this is $\kappa_1$, and the surgery is then a Dehn surgery on $\kappa_2$.

 It is known that a manifold $Q$ which arises from surgery on a knot has a prime decomposition with at most three summands.
-If there are three summands, then two of the summands are lens spaces and the third a homology sphere \cite{MR1915093}.
-It follows from Proposition \ref{corhomspherew1} that $Q$ is either a lens space, a prism manifold, a connected sum of the latter two types of manifolds, or $Q=S^1 \times S^2$.
+If there are three summands, then two of the summands are lens spaces and the third a homology sphere (Corollary 5.3 of \cite{MR1915093}).
+Thus, because none of the summands arising in Lemma \ref{lem: laginW} are homology spheres (see Remark \ref{rem: Poincare}), there are at most two summands.
+Note as well that $H_1(Q) \cong \mathbb{Z}/n\mathbb{Z}$ where $n$ is the surgery slope, which means that $Q$ cannot be one of the manifolds in Lemma \ref{lem: laginW} with an $S^1 \times S^2$ summand and a non-trivial spherical space form.
+It follows that $Q$ is either \begin{enumerate} \item a spherical space form with $|\pi_1(Q)|$ not divisible by 3, \item a connected sum of two of these types of spherical manifolds, \item or $Q=S^1 \times S^2$. \end{enumerate}